pagkly/Zed/Investopedia3/Understanding Geometric Mean.md

 Understanding Geometric Mean
 ## What Is the Geometric Mean?

-The geometric mean is the average of a set of products, the calculation of which is commonly used [to determine the performance results of an investment or portfolio](https://www.investopedia.com/articles/investing/071113/breaking-down-geometric-mean.asp).
+The geometric mean is the average of a set of products, the calculation of which is commonly used [[to determine the performance results of an investment or portfolio]](https://www.investopedia.com/articles/investing/071113/breaking-down-geometric-mean.asp).
 It is technically defined as "the _nth_ root product of _n_ numbers."
-The geometric mean must be used when working with percentages, which are derived from values, while the standard [arithmetic mean](https://www.investopedia.com/terms/a/arithmeticmean.asp) works with the values themselves.
+The geometric mean must be used when working with percentages, which are derived from values, while the standard [[arithmetic mean]](https://www.investopedia.com/terms/a/arithmeticmean.asp) works with the values themselves.

-The geometric mean is an important tool for calculating [portfolio performance](https://www.investopedia.com/articles/08/performance-measure.asp) for many reasons, but one of the most significant is it takes into account the [effects of compounding](https://www.investopedia.com/terms/c/compounding.asp).
+The geometric mean is an important tool for calculating [[portfolio performance]](https://www.investopedia.com/articles/08/performance-measure.asp) for many reasons, but one of the most significant is it takes into account the [effects of compounding](https://www.investopedia.com/terms/c/compounding.asp).

 ### Key Takeaways